 - seeing a therapist

-- practicing stress-relieving techniques such as mindfulness or meditation
+- practicing stress-relief techniques such as mindfulness or meditation

-Below are some additional relationships tips for people with bipolar disorder to consider:
+Below are some relationship tips that people with bipolar disorder may want to consider: